 You can also do a Sub Sandwich main dish.
-Have each neighbor bring one of the ingredients, such as meat, lettuce, tomato, onion, cheese, etc. Cold salads and chips make perfect sides for this.
+Have each neighbor bring one of the ingredients, such as meat, lettuce, tomato, onion, cheese, etc. Cold salads, a condiment platter (pickles, olives, etc.) and chips make perfect sides for this.

 If at all possible, be sure to make your own ice cream.
 This is part of the fun of a neighborhood picnic!

 In order to please everyone, make a simple vanilla ice cream.
 And then offer a selection of toppings: